wuaipinglab/sitePath/README.md

 Use the function `lineagePath` to get a S3 sitePath class object\[1\] for downstream analysis.
 The choice of the threshold really depends.
-You can use the result from `sneakPeak` as a reference for threhold choosing.
+You can use the result from `sneakPeak` as a reference for threshold choosing.
 The result can be visualized by `plot` function.

 ``` r